 Operated by Barnes & Noble College Booksellers, the University Bookstore is located on the second floor of the Trojan Center.
 The bookstore offers a wide variety of services and merchandise to the university community.
-Textbooks, licensed merchandise, spirit and booster items, school supplies, and computer software are found here.
-The Barnes & Noble Bookstore offers a Starbucks Coffee shop along with a Cheesecake Factory.
-Troy University Merchandise Catalogs are available through the University Store.
-Textbooks and merchandise can also be purchased online.
-The store link can be found on the Troy homepage.
+The Barnes & Noble Bookstore operates a Starbucks Coffee Shop which includes Cheesecake Factory brand baked goods.
+Textbooks, licensed merchandise, spirit and booster items, school supplies, and computer software are available for purchase in the bookstore, but may also be purchased online at shoptroytrojans.com.